-Three pins define the SPI of this ADC: the SCLK, the SDIO, and the CSB (see Table 13).
-The SCLK (a serial clock) is used to synchronize the read and write data presented from and to the ADC.
-The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent and read from the internal ADC memory map registers.
-The CSB (chip select bar) is an activelow control that enables or disables the read and write cycles.
+Three pins define the SPI of this ADC: the SCLK, the SDIO, and the CSB (see Table 14).
+The SCLK (a serial clock) synchronizes the read and write data presented from and to the ADC.
+The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent to and read from the internal ADC memory map registers.
+The CSB (chip select bar) is an active-low control that enables or disables the read and write cycles.

-Table 13.
+Table 14.
 Serial Port Interface Pins

-Pin Function SCLK Serial Clock.
-The serial shift clock input, which is used to synchronize serial interface reads and writes.
-SDIO Serial Data Input/Output.
+Pin Function SCLK Serial clock.
+A serial shift clock input that synchronizes serial interface reads and writes.
+SDIO Serial data input/output.
 A dual-purpose pin that typically serves as an input or an output, depending on the instruction being sent and the relative position in the timing frame.
-CSB Chip Select Bar.
+CSB Chip select bar.
 An active-low control that gates the read and write cycles.

-The falling edge of CSB, in conjunction with the rising edge of SCLK, determines the start of the framing.
-An example of the serial timing and its definitions can be found in Figure 58 and Table 5.
+The falling edge of the CSB, in conjunction with the rising edge of SCLK, determines the start of the framing.
+An example of the serial timing and its definitions can be found in Figure 59 and Table 5.

 Other modes involving the CSB are available.
-The CSB can be held low indefinitely, which permanently enables the device; this is called streaming.
+The CSB can be held low indefinitely, permanently enabling the device; this is called streaming.

 The CSB can stall high between bytes to allow for additional external timing.
-When CSB is tied high, SPI functions are placed in high impedance mode.
-This mode turns on any SPI pin secondary functions.
+When the CSB is tied high, the SPI functions are placed in high impedance mode.
+This mode turns on any secondary functions of the SPI function pins.

 During an instruction phase, a 16-bit instruction is transmitted.
-Data follows the instruction phase, and its length is determined by the W0 and W1 bits as shown in Figure 58.
+Data follows the instruction phase, and the length of the data stream is determined by the W1 and W0 bits, as shown in Figure 59.